amilon28/Darmaniton-website/README.md

 # Darmaniton-website
-My first full-responsive website :)
+My first fully-responsive website :)
 ## I made this project for the company where I am doing an internship